okfn/okfn.github.com/newsletter/index.md

 You'll be updated as to the inclusion of the submission in the newsletter via the same issue.

+## Viewing items submitted to the newsletter

+All items submitted to the newsletter are stored as issues within the okfn/okfn.github.com repo.
+To view all of the submissions, simply navigate to the issues tab of the okfn/okfn.github.com repo and then search for "is:issue is:open newsletter" (without the quotes).
+Or, you can just follow [this link](https://github.com/okfn/okfn.github.com/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+newsletter) instead!

 <a class="btn btn-primary" href="https://github.com/okfn/okfn.github.com/issues/new?title=[newsletter]">Submit an Item</a>